Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.

-Orpheus Island National Park is managed by the Department of National Parks, Sport and Racing for recreation and to protect the area’s natural and cultural values.
+Orpheus Island National Park is managed by the Department of Environment and Science for recreation and to protect the area’s natural and cultural values.
 These special values have led to its inclusion in the Great Barrier Reef World Heritage Area.

 The national park is managed in accordance with the Orpheus Island National Park Management Plan .
 The primary focus of natural resource management is to maintain the integrity and diversity of the park’s various vegetation communities, particularly the open grasslands.